Pukekura Park

-Pukekura Park is a Garden of National Significance, covering 52 hectares near the heart of New Plymouth, Taranaki in New Zealand.
+Pukekura Park is a Garden of National Significance, covering 52 hectares in the heart of New Plymouth, Taranaki in New Zealand.

 History

 The gala opening of New Plymouth's 15 hectare Recreation Ground was held on 29 May 1876.
 During the day the first trees were ceremonially planted by Miss Jane Carrington, the daughter of surveyor Frederic Alonzo Carrington: an oak for Great Britain, a pūriri for New Zealand, a Norfolk Island pine for the South Pacific Islands and a Pinus radiata for America.
 The ceremonial spade used to plant the trees is held in the Puke Ariki collection in New Plymouth.
+The Recreation Grounds were renamed "Pukekura Park" in 1907.

 The park contains a diverse range of native and exotic plants.
 Various easy walking trails cross the park and meander along the lake sides, taking in the features of the park.
 Among these are the picturesque Poet's Bridge, which was opened on 11 March 1884.
-There is also a man-made cascading waterfall and a fountain in the aptly named Fountain Lake.
-Row boats can be hired for rowing on the main lake.
+There is also a man-made cascading waterfall and a fountain in the Fountain Lake.
+Row boats can be hired on the main lake.

+Historic buildings

+Four Heritage New Zealand historic places are found in the park: the Poet's Bridge, band rotunda, kiosk and Queen Victoria Monument.